top of page

 Not just that, but you’ll get things wrong.

-I have been a solicitor for nearly thirty years, and I write legal thrillers, but there have still been some moments when I’ve thought I was right on a point of law, but not one hundred percent.
-The disadvantage you’ll have, however, is that I might get something obscure wrong, whereas you might get something very simple wrong.
+I have been a solicitor specialising in criminal law for thirty years, and I write legal thrillers, but there have still been some moments when I’ve thought I was right on a point of law, but not one hundred percent sure.
+The disadvantage you’ll have, however, is that I might get something obscure wrong, spotted only by a specialist in that field of criminal law, whereas you might get something very simple wrong.

 This is how it works.

 Let’s say you’re a bus driver and you want to write a thriller?
 If so, why write a legal thriller or a police procedural?
 You’ll spend more time researching than you will writing, and if you have a job, your time is precious.
 And despite the many hours of research, you’ll still get it wrong.
-I’ve seen so many of the so-called “British John Grisham”, and realised pretty quickly that they don’t know their subject.
+I’ve seen so many of the so-called “British John Grisham” appear, including one who was actually billed as that, and realised pretty quickly that they didn’t know their subject.

 The more obscure the subject, the easier it is to get away with errors, of course.
 My mantra is that the amount of research you should do is entirely proportionate to the amount of people who will know you have got it wrong, so focus on the big stuff.